zaptree/mariadb-platform-docker/single-container/README.md

 ## Errata and Future Enhancements

-This document needs to include a deeper discussion of ports, log directories, sv services and more.
+- README needs to include detailed sections on each component
+- Document procedure for publishing port(s) to host
+- MariaDB MXS Adapter should run as a service